Close Menu

 5. Start building your simple portfolio

 Every successful person in Web3 started exactly where you are.
-The difference?
-They took that first step.
+The difference is they took that first step.
 The best thing about starting Web3 jobs now?
 You’re early enough to grow with the industry, but late enough to have clear paths to follow.
 Projects need people like you – people who can help bridge the gap between Web3 and the everyday world.

 3 Comments